 Girls Scouts Can Bead at Any Level

 There are many Girl Scout beading projects for Daisies, Brownies and Juniors.
 They all tie in with requirements for petals, Try Its and badges that the girls earn for their Girl Scout vest or sash.
+They are also a fun and easy craft that can be a time filler for meetings.

 Daisy Beading Projects